Automated Debian package build infrastructure

 #1 Updated by Dr_Whax over 5 years ago

 The Debile link is not working, this one is: http://anonscm.debian.org/gitweb/?p=pkg-debile/debile.git

-#11 Updated by intrigeri about 2 years ago
+#11 Updated by intrigeri over 2 years ago

 At this point I'm happy we did not set this up server-side, in a centralized manner, because I've entirely changed my mind wrt. how we should approach the problem at hand.